jeroenouw/cgx/README.md

 Generate all recommended markdown documentation/templates for the Github, Gitlab and Bitbucket community standards ?
 Select a Git hosting provider: Github
 ?
-Which files do you want to generate?
-All main files (without license, todo and readme)
+Which Github files do you want to generate?
+All recommended files (other files can be generated separate)
 INFO: Start generating all recommended files...

 GENERATE: CODE_OF_CONDUCT.md...